gnicol/GitSwarm/perforce_swarm/doc-ee/migrate_ci_to_ce/README.md

 ```

 ```
-# On your GitSwarm server:
+# On your GitSwarm EE server:
 sudo gitswarm-rake gitswarm:env:info
 ```

 #### 3. Storage planning

-Decide where to store CI build traces on GitSwarm server.
+Decide where to store CI build traces on GitSwarm EE server.
 GitLab CI uses
 files on disk to store CI build traces.
 The default path for these build
 traces is `/var/opt/gitswarm/gitlab-ci/builds`.
 If you are storing your
 repository data in a special location, or if you are using NFS, you should